dhanushreddy291/supertokens-nestjs-solidjs-drizzle-neon-authorize/README.md

    - Once the `npm run start` command is running, a `localtunnel` URL will be generated and displayed in your terminal, along with the Supertokens JWKS URL.
      ![Localtunnel JWKS URL](./images/localtunnel-jwks-url.png)
    - Copy this JWKS URL.
-   - Return to the "Authorize" section in your Neon Console.
+   - Return to the "RLS Authorize" section in your Neon Console (Project Settings).
    - Paste the copied JWKS URL into the "JWKS URL" field when adding a new authentication provider
      ![Neon Authorize JWKS URL](./images/neon-authorize-jwks-url.png)
    - Follow the steps in the UI to setup the roles for Neon Authorize.
 You should ignore the schema related steps if you're following this guide.